ronxldwilson/disruptiq-notes/openapi-spec-agent/README.md

    python src/main.py
    ```

-   This will scan the `tmp` directory for the sample Flask application, parse the code to extract the API endpoints, and then use a simulated AI model to generate an OpenAPI spec.
+   This will scan the `tmp` directory for sample applications, parse the code to extract the API endpoints, and then use a simulated AI model to generate an OpenAPI spec.
 The generated spec will be saved to the `output.yaml` file.

 ## Configuration